ggselectquote/senserx/README.md

 -  **Change Events**:  The Smart Shelf records change events, including the delta between the current and last measurement.
 -  **Constant Communication:** The Smart Shelf phones home every minute to communicate the current voltage output applied to the sensor.

+The [bill of materials](backend/sense-shelf/device/SenseRx-Bill%20Of%20Materials.xlsx) for the prototype, and [STL 3D model](backend/sense-shelf/device/model/model.STL) are available in this repo.

 ### Mobile App (Flutter)